MetalBlockchain/metal-wallet-sdk/README.md

 Metal wallet SDK is a typescript library for creating and managing decentralized wallets.

-It provides high level methods to transact on Metal's primary networks: X, P and C.
+It provides high level methods to transact on Metal's primary networks: X, P, C and A.

 Wallet types supported: